graarh/node-react-boilerplate/README.md

 ---------------------------------------
 Good for:

+* fresh start of node back + react front app
 * migration from es2015 js code to typescript
 * ts + mocha fresh start if you plan to use old js code

 Supports both ts and js.
 Allows mixed imports: js from ts, ts from js.

-Absolute path imports starting with 'server/', see sample code.
+Absolute path imports starting with 'server/', 'src/', see sample code.

 Express and heroku support.

 React app, based on react-scripts, with mustache templates for preloaded server values.

+Socket.io support.

+## src/shared and server/shared are same, server/shared is the symlink

+Please, be careful.

 ## Available Scripts